-Research indicates that no individual human mind is conceivable outside of the society - not because individuals cannot physically survive in total isolation, but because human minds are only forged in the foundry of society.
-We acquire our 'human difference' - abstract thought, embodied in language - only in the course of social interaction.
+Research indicates that individual human minds are inconceivable outside of the society - not only because individuals cannot survive physically in total isolation, but because human minds are only forged in the foundry of society.
+We acquire our 'human difference' - abstract thought, embodied in language - only in the course of socialization.

-Collective human welfare must, therefore, define the natural limits of individual freedom in society, because the natural interests of humankind (physical survival being the basic one amongst them) are, in fact, the natural interests of every individual.
-Cancer cells, which 'go rogue' and greedily deprive other cells of nutrients, will also die eventually, having killed the whole organism.
-Likewise, individual (and corporate) greed harms our collective welfare and threatens our very existence.
+Collective human welfare must, therefore, define the natural limits of individual freedom in society, because the natural interests of humankind (physical survival being the most basic one amongst them) are, in fact, the natural interests of every individual.
+We can draw a valid analogy between cancer cells, which greedily deprive other body cells of nutrients, and individuals/ organizations, who pursue their egocentric interests outside of the context of the objective public good; the outcome of both scenarios is grim.

 In what is given to us by nature, we must realize our conscious purpose - our common survival.
-Collectively, we must de-center from egocentric nationalist concerns and begin to think in global terms; we must recognize our common purpose as a law which must determine the way and character of our actions - if we are to survive.
+Collectively, we must decenter from egocentric nationalist concerns and begin to think in global terms; we must recognize our common purpose as a law which must determine the way and character of our actions - if we are to survive.